jshawl/testurwits/README.md

 Self-scoring Trivia

 User Stories: (Role, Goal, Reason):
-1. As a user, I should be able to play a game of trivia so that I can test my knowledge.
+1. As a user, I should be able to play a game of trivia to test my wits & knowledge.
-2. As a user, I should be able to choose for a selection of genres so that I have a choice on what type of trivia game I can    play.
+2. As a user, I should be able to choose from a selection of genres giving me a choice of the type of trivia game I would like to play.
-3. As a user, I should be able to create my profile so that I can store my information.
+3. As a user, I should be able to create a profile for myself to store my information.
 4. As a user, I should be able to time my game, so that I know how fast I completed the game.
-5. As a user, I should be able to play a multi game option so that I can play with others.
+5. As a user, I should be able to compete against other players through a high score board.

 Pre-load your app with some questions and answers.